 There are many things you can do to prepare for your pet’s departure; don’t wait until it’s too late.
 Think about how you would like to keep your beloved pet’s memory alive in your everyday life.

 I collected some fur to be used in ornaments; I’ve created beautiful digital oil paintings of Tika that hang on my walls (*note: I also do commissioned work).
 And of course I’ve taken countless photos and videos of every possible thing that Tika does.
+(UPDATE: I also wear a special pendant every single day that contains a tiny amount of Tika’s ashes).
 These various mementoes will keep Tika’s spirit with me in my everyday life.

 Making the decision to bring a pet into your family requires a huge commitment.
 You are committing to providing that animal with comfort, love and a good quality of life, for as long as it shall live; it is a long-term commitment.
 Of course there are extenuating life circumstances that may keep you from being able to care for your pet.
 Putting the pet down does not have to be the answer.
 Know that there are people out there who may have the ability and heart to care for your beloved pet as if it was their own.